What is an SUV? We have the answer ... sort of

 Official classifications offer little insight, as anything that can be remotely classed as either an SUV or crossover in Europe falls into the catch-all J-segment category, from the Nissan Juke to the much larger and more off-road capable Range Rover.

-As those examples make clear, these J-segment cars can include models as compact as saloons or hatchbacks, and so some commentators now refer to B-segment or C-segment SUVs.
+As those examples make clear, these J-segment cars can include models as compact as saloons or hatchbacks, and so most in the industry now refer to SUVs in the B-segment (small cars) or C-segment (medium-sized cars).

 Examples of B-segment SUVs include the Peugeot 2008 (based on the 208 supermini) while the larger C-segment counts popular models such as the Nissan Qashqai and Volkswagen Tiguan among its ranks.